SebastianKohler/angular16-ionic7-ssr/README.md

 # Angular16Ionic7Ssr

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.
+It showcases a runtime error that IonicServerModule throws in the server side terminal in Angular 16 with SSR enabled.

+## Run SSR locally

+Run `npm run build:ssr`.
+Run `npm run serve:ssr`.
+Navigate to `http://localhost:4000/`.
+You need to manually run the build and serve commands again for changes in the source files to take effect.

 ## Development server